liviucotfas/ASE.Multimedia/Labs/03. Graphics.2D - Raster/readme.md

 ##  4. <a name='Assignments'></a>Assignments
 ###  4.1. <a name='Assignment1'></a>Assignment 1
 1. Try the "canvas-bar-chart" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-bar-chart).
-2. Check the source code in the `code-examples.zip` archive.
+2. Check the source code in the `code-examples.zip` archive or in the `code-examples` folder.
 3. Complete the assignments included in the ```html``` file.

 ###  4.2. <a name='Assignment2'></a>Assignment 2
 1. Try the "canvas-drag-drop" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-drag-drop).
-2. Check the source code.
+2. Check the source code in the `code-examples.zip` archive or in the `code-examples` folder.
 3. Complete the assignments included in the ```html``` file.

 ###  4.3. <a name='Assignment3'></a>Assignment 3
 1. Try the "canvas-processing-2.html" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-processing-2).
-2. Check the source code.
+2. Check the source code in the `code-examples.zip` archive or in the `code-examples` folder.
 3. Complete the assignments included in the `js` file.

 ###  4.4. <a name='Assignment4'></a>Assignment 4